physicsguy42/BEAM_beta/README.txt

       > ./runTau10D01S0_Phase20_50targs.sh

-      While running the script echos the progress as it goes through each run.
+      While running, the script echos the progress as it goes through each run.
+As with the PBS script, this script first creates a parent folder for the results with a subfolder for the results from individual runs.
+An example of output can be found in /output/BEAM_tau10D01S0Phase20SHA100Rev3_50targs.